rust-lang/rfcs/text/0000-feature-metadata.md

 -   Docstrings can be lengthy, adding noise to `Cargo.toml`.
 This could potentially be solved with the below mentioned `doc-file` key.
 -   `unstable` and `public` uses may not be common enough to be worth including
+-   A markdown parser will eventaully be required to properly parse the `doc` field.
+Cargo can likely get away without one for basic functionality, such as printing the summary with `cargo add`.

 # Rationale and alternatives